 Nature of expenses involved

 Cost of goods sold subtracted to calculate gross profit includes direct costs like purchase price, commission, direct material, freight charges manufacturing overhead and labor etc. whereas total expenses deducted to calculate net profit includes indirect or operating expenses like depreciation, wages, insurance, marketing and administrative expenses, office supplies and rent expenses etc.

 Gross profit assists the management of company in making important decisions and also helps in effectively managing the manufacturing costs such as direct materials, direct labor and manufacturing overhead whereas net profit assists third parties like investors, creditors and other stakeholders to make decisions about their investment in the company.

 Balance on accounts

-Gross Profit has a credit balance on the trading account whereas net profit that has a credit balance on profit and loss account.
+Gross profit is a credit balance shown by the trading account whereas net profit is a credit balance shown by the profit and loss account.

 Measure of evaluation